paulslevin/checkio/README.md

 # checkio
-My solutions to selected problems from checkio.org
+Each python file in this repository contains my solution to a given problem from http://checkio.org.